defencedigital/moduk-service-manual/src/service-assessments/get-a-service-assessment.md

   url: "/service-assessments/"
 ---

-Find out if you need a service assessment, what kind you need and when they happen.

-## Check if you need an assessment

 There are 2 kinds of service assessments:

 1. Internal assessments with a panel from across Defence.
 2. External assessments with a panel from across government.

-You can also check how close you are to meeting the GOV.UK Service Standard.
-[Get informal feedback on your service](/service-assessments/get-feedback-on-your-service).

 ## Internal assessments

-All digital services in the Defence Digital Foundry must have internal assessments.
+All digital services in Defence Digital Foundry must have internal assessments.
 This applies to internal services as well as services for citizens.

 ### Get an internal assessment